 Our Policies for Fresno Medical Center in Fresno, CA

-Please read our policies, if you have any questions please call us.
+Please read our policies below.
+If you have any questions, please contact us.
 We are located at 6069 N First St # 103, Fresno, CA 93710.

 The following policies outline our operating procedures and should answer any questions you may have about Fresno Medical Center’s Primary Care.
 We strive to provide the best medical care and make every effort to provide prompt service and quality healthcare.
 If you have a question please contact us at (559) 206-4429.

 - Our clinic is open Monday – Friday 8:00 AM to 12:30 – 1:30 to 5:00 p.m.